TobiasSunderdiek/my-udacity-deep-reinforcement-learning-solutions/p2_continuous-control/Report.md

 The learning rate of the critic's optimizer, actual value `10e-3` like in the DDPG paper [2].

 **update_every**
 Controls how often the weights of the target network should be updated, actual value `10`, which means every 10th timestep.
-#todo
-1) As the notes to the `Benchmark Implementation` from the udacity project, the agent is unstable and after a while of training, performance crashed.
-Like in the benchmark udacity project mentioned, I also add torch.nn.utils.clip_grad_norm_(self.critic_local.parameters(), 1) performance drops again
-2) As in the notes: update every x-timestep
-Again, performance drops
-3) change hyperparameter with tune, describe which hyperparameter and their ranges
+I added this functionality after reading the advice to this project in the Udacity Knowledge Base[4] to do soft-update every 10 or 20 timesteps.

 **weight_decay for critic optimizer**
 In the DDPG paper[2] the optimizer for the critic has a weight_decay of `10e-2`, after playing around with the other hyperparameters and not getting some progress, I had a look into [3] and changed the weight_decay to `0.0001`.

+**Noise**
+In the DDPG paper[2] to enable exploration, a noise generated with an Ornstein-Uhlenbeck process is added to the selected action.
+The Noise is configured with θ = 0.15 and σ = 0.2.

+**epsilon**
+After reading the advice in the Udacity Knowledge Base[4] for this project to implement anything that reduces noise over time, I added epsilon as a factor for the noise.

+    epsilon_start:
+    Configures the epsilon used to reduce noise over time at start of each episode.
+Actual value is `0.1`.

+    epsilon_decay_rate:
+    Configures how much the epsilon should decay after each timestep, actual value `0.995`.

+    epsilon_max_decay_to:
+    Configures a minimum value the epsilon should have, regardless the decay rate.
+Actual value `0.01`

 #### Rewards

-The agent reaches a mean reward of #todo over the last 100 episodes after episode #todo.
+The agent reaches a mean reward of 30 over the last 100 episodes after episode 287.

 ![mean reward plot](tensorboard_reward.png)

 #### Ideas for Future work

-- First of all, maybe switch to multiple agents like described in version 2 of this project could speed-up training due to getting experience in parallel and therefore a larger replay buffer is possible. #todo not correct, replay buffer is filled quickly
+- First of all, maybe switch to multiple agents like described in version 2 of this project could speed-up training due to getting experience in parallel and therefore chances are to have more experiences in the buffer which contain reward > 0 made by multiple agents through exploration in early stage of training.
+Learning from samples with positive reward is good as reward should be maximized.

 - In the notes to the `Benchmark Implementation` from the udacity project, several other algorithms like TRPO, TNPG or D4PG are mentioned to be more stable and to achieve better performance in this project.